davidfokkema/phdthesis/README.md

 My PhD thesis, titled: *The HiSPARC Cosmic Ray Experiment: Data Acquisition and Reconstruction of Shower Direction*.

+This is a fork of a private repository containing the complete history of my thesis from day one.
+At this time, I'm not yet sure whether I will release the full history.
+In contrast, all the code that I used for my analysis and graphs is available at https://github.com/hisparc/sapphire/.

 This thesis has been carried out as part of the HiSPARC science and outreach project.